 Note that this test is done in SDR with local dimming off to showcase the true native contrast of the panel used in this TV.
 With local dimming set to high with the same test pattern, the contrast ratio was around 6500 with black level of around 0.015 cd/m², which is even better.

-The X900E has great brightness for SDR content.
+Excellent SDR peak brightness.
 With both 'Auto Local Dimming' and 'X-tended Dynamic Range' set to 'High', the X900e is able to make small areas like our 2% window very bright.
 The TV can't brighten larger areas as well as smaller areas but large areas are still very bright.
 The TV is able to maintain this high brightness indefinitely which is good.

 The overall gray uniformity of the X900E is good.
 The 50% standard deviation is a bit higher than what would be considered a good value, and this is cause by the darker corners and the general unevenness near the frame of the TV.
 Luckily for sports fans there is not too much dirty screen effect, as the center of the display is pretty even.